bingeboy/webdev-toolkit/README.md

-git commit * -m = commmit files with emssage git push = push to active branch git pull = pull from active branch
+git commit * -m = commmit files with emssage git push = push to active branch git pull = pull from active branch git stash = stash your work so you can merge.

 ```
 Git alias the are very help!